Mahalanobis/PushTheButton/README.md

 # PushTheButton
 ======

-R package PushTheButton by Dario Solar, with contribution of Livio Finos and associazionerospo.org.
+R package PushTheButton by Dario Solari, with contribution of Livio Finos and associazionerospo.org.

 Install it in R using the following command